chpc-tech-eval/chpc-scc23-nationals/qiskit-aer/README.md

 ## Submission

 Repeat the experiment with `20` and then `30` qubits.
-Submit you build script, you compilation output,
+Submit your build script, compilation output files, python script, build script and save the output of your run. *( Ensure that the print statement is uncommented)*

 # Graph: Number of Qubits vs Simulation time to Solution *[2%]*